Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

--   We can measure *absolute* quality (How good is X?), or *relative* quality (How good is X in comparison to Y?) or we can *rank* samples ("Which one is better, A or B?" or "Order samples A, B and C from best to worst.").
-Clearly absolute quality is often the most important quality for users, since usually users do not have the opportunity to test products side by side.
-However, for example during development, two version of an algorithm could have very similar quality, such that it would be difficult to determine preference with an absolute quality measure.
+-   We can measure *absolute* quality (How good is X?), or *relative* quality (How good is X in comparison to Y?) or we can *rank* samples ("Which one is better, A or B?" or "Order samples A, B, and C from best to worst.").
+Clearly absolute quality is often the most important quality for users since users usually do not have the opportunity to test products side by side.
+However, for example during development, two versions of an algorithm could have very similar quality, such that it would be difficult to determine preference with an absolute quality measure.
 Relative quality measures then give more detailed information, explicitly quantifying the difference in performance.
-Ranking samples is usually used in competitions, for example, when a company wants to choose a supplier for a certain product, it is then useful to be able to measure the ordering of products.
+Ranking samples are usually used in competitions, for example, when a company wants to choose a supplier for a certain product, it is then useful to be able to measure the ordering of products.
 It is thus more refined than relative measures